Table of Contents

 Time should be allotted for a presentation on the state of the school or program by the school dean of program director, including a response to the previous meeting’s recommendations and the status of any unresolved issues.

-At least once a year, the university president will endeavor to attend a portion of each board meeting providing opportunity for open dialogue on broad university-wide issues and/or specifics related to an individual school or program.
+At least once per year, the university president will endeavor to attend a portion of each board meeting providing opportunity for open dialogue on broad university-wide issues and/or specifics related to an individual school or program.

 The university provost will normally attend a portion of each meeting and, in the case of those meetings when the university president is not there, would play the role of providing an overview of the university-wide issues and encourage open dialogue.